abinit/abinit/doc/tutorial/eph4mob.md

 Once the energy window has been set, we can start to converge the mobility with respect to the dense $\kk$- and $\qq$-meshes.
-As a rule of thumb, a $\qq$-mesh twice as dense in each direction as the $\kk$-mesh, is needed to achieve fast convergence of the integrals [[cite:Brunin2020]].
+As a rule of thumb, a $\qq$-mesh twice as dense in each direction as the $\kk$-mesh, is needed to obtain accurate values for the linewidth and achieve fast convergence of the integrals in $\kk$-space [[cite:Brunin2020]].
 In this case, [[ngkpt]] = [[eph_ngqpt_fine]], but the use of [[sigma_ngkpt]] allows to downsample the $\kk$-mesh used for the integration and it should be set to half the values of [[ngkpt]].